LaKraven/LKSL/README.md

 Event Engine (a VERY powerful, highly optimized engine for producing Multi-Threaded, Asynchronous, Event-Driven systems)

 Educational articles demonstrating the various features of the LKSL can be found at http://otapi.com

+Donations (while by no means mandatory) are always appreciated, and can be made to paypal {at} lakraven [dot] com